VincentVrijburg/WindesheimCalendar/README.md

-# Windesheim-Calendar-API
+# WindesheimCalendar
-Simple Web API for the Windesheim (University of Applied Science) Calendar.
+Simple Azure Functions solution to sync the Windesheim (University of Applied Science) schedule with your own Calendar.